Troutfly Outpost is a Multi-Species Factory

 brook-trout

 There’s a nice short portage available on the south end.
 The water looks like something you’d see in the Caribbean.
 It’s full of brook trout.
-You could either pull the boat over to portage or tie it up and walk the bank.
+You could either pull the boat over to the portage or tie it up and walk the bank.
 I caught a brookie on the first cast!
-And we continued to catch them pretty well for the little time we fished it.
+And we continued to catch them pretty well for the little time we fished.
 Randy has been there on numerous occasions and has seen them up to 4 pounds from this little gem.

 Being off the grid is truly special, especially in today’s fast-paced world.
 If you want to get away from it all and enjoy a rare clear-water-walleye factory… along with great whitefish, pike, and lake trout fishing…Troutfly Lake is it!